bizreach/play2-stub/README.md

-Collaborate with front-end developers with no bottle necks!
+Proxy and Stub for Play2
 ================

-`play2-stub` is a play framework plugin for implementing server stub without any boilerplate coding.
-With
+`play2-stub` is a play framework plugin for routing requests to another server or return test data

 `routes`